Aug 4, 2017 | Atlanta, GA

 Many of these proposal sponsors will actively incorporate these findings into the respective curriculum for the upcoming academic year, helping to embed the seeds of the Living Building Challenge deeper into Tech’s academic and research mission.

-An official launch of the Living Building at Georgia Tech is scheduled for September 12, at the northwest corner of Ferst Drive and State Street.
+An official launch of the Living Building at Georgia Tech is scheduled for later this fall.
 For more information on the Living Building at Georgia Tech, visit livingbuilding.gatech.edu and livingbuilding.kendedafund.org.